jro31/jethro-codes/_articles/projects/jethro-codes.md

 Before getting into the API and fetching the articles, it's worth mentioning the stucture of the app to make everything a little clearer.

+This is a fairly standard **Next.js** app.
+It was started from my own [next-js-template](https://github.com/jro31/next-js-template) project, which in turn was started from [create-next-app](https://nextjs.org/docs/api-reference/create-next-app).
+I won't go into any more detail about what Next.js is, or how to start a next project in this article; I'll assume that you know the basics.

 Below is a file tree of all the files/folders relevant to what we're going to cover in this article.

 ```